-You cannot deduct the cost of membership in any club organized for business, pleasure, recreation, or other social purpose.
+Generally, you cannot deduct the cost of membership in any club organized for business, pleasure, recreation, or other social purpose.
+This includes business, social, athletic, luncheon, sporting, airline, and hotel clubs.
+For exceptions, see Dues to Chamber of Commerce and Professional Societies under Unreimbursed Employee Expenses, earlier.